 Woooo-ooooah, we're half way there...

-Since departing Beetaloo Creek Campsite on Day 22, the trail had primarily zigzagged through flat green terrain.
+Since departing Beetaloo Creek Campsite on Day 22, the trail had zigzagged through flat green terrain.
 While there were several diverse patches, including lofty ascents to New Campbell Hill on Day 24 and Whistling Trig Tank on Day 27, the landscape remained regimentally cultivated.
 I missed the unbridled wild of the Flinders Ranges.
-However, after one week of grassy paddocks and easily-startled sheep, my path diverted back into the wild.
+However, after a week of grassy paddocks and easily-startled sheep, my path would divert back into the wild on Day 30.

 I awoke to the sound of rattling windows.
 The wind, that I had somehow avoided while scaling Mount Bryan on Day 29, was back and making up for lost time.
 The 16-kilometre walk through the blustery, calcrete-rich Caroona Creek Conservation Park would be inhospitable, but I’d appreciate every second of the variety.